-International trademark registration is carried out on the basis of an international agreement, signed by numerous countries, through a unified procedure.
+The international trademark registration is carried out on the basis of an international agreement, signed by many countries, through a unified procedure.
 It is governed by the Paris Union Convention and the Madrid Agreement (Agreement and Protocol).

 After filing the international trademark, if all legal requirements are met, the trademark is registered.
 This type of trademark lasts for 10 years from its registration (unlike the Spanish trademark and the European Union trademark which last for 10 years from its filing date) and is renewable for equal periods of 10 years.

-- Scent, which consists of or includes a movement or change in the position of the elements of a mark.
+- Motion Mark, which consists of or includes a movement or a change in the position of the elements of a mark.

 - Multimedia, which consists of or includes a combination of images and sound.

-Both the application to register an international trademark and the international trademark registration give the holder the right to access customs protection, or to request the seizure of counterfeit goods.
+Both the application to register an international trademark and the international trademark registration give the holder the right to access customs protection or to request the seizure of counterfeit goods.